-Best practice examples for tyre storage systems (i.e. pallet systems, portable racks) for indoor, are illustrated in the National Fire Protection Association NFPA 231D Standard for storage or rubber tyres.

-Refer to Section 3.3.3 for a comparison of the advantages and disadvantages of each of the stacking options for tyres.
+Best practice examples for tyre storage systems (i.e. metal portable racks) for indoor use, are illustrated in the Fire and Rescue NSW, Guideline for bulk storage of rubber tyres (Version 3, December 2014 or as updated from time to time).
+Noting that wooden pallet systems, or other combustible materials, should not be used due to the potential increase in fire risk.
+Refer to Section 333 for a comparison of the advantages and disadvantages of each of the stacking options for tyres.

-Where tyres are stored internally, at a minimum the following is required:
+Where tyres are stored indoors, at a minimum the following is required:

-- Portable storage systems that can be easily moved by forklift - · Horizontal systems using pallets or shelving racks for heights exceeding 1.5m - No obstruction of fire equipment and storage.
+- Portable storage systems that can be easily moved by forklift - Horizontal systems using pallets or shelving racks for heights exceeding 1.5m - No obstruction of fire equipment or emergency access routes.